cyb3erasad/Html-CSS-projects/README.md

 🔹 **View All Nurses** – See a complete list of all registered nurses.
 🔹 **View Available Nurses** – Quickly check which nurses are available.
 🔹 **Book Nurse** – Assign a nurse to a patient with booking details.
-🔹 **Generate Bill** – Create a bill showing charges, payments, and balance.
+🔹 **Generate Bill** – Create a bill showing charges, payments, paid, due and status.
 🔹 **Add Nurse** – Register a new nurse with speciality, charges, and availability.
 🔹 **Update Payment** – Record payments and update dues for bookings.
 🔹 **Exit** – Close the system safely.